eosnetworkfoundation/eosio-plus/subgroups/SoftwareDevelopment/objectives.md

   - Inbound requests (Pomelo)
   - Inbound requests (Grant Framework)
   - Outbound commission (Blue Papers)
-- Voting?
-Who gets to vote?
+- Ranking?
+Who gets to vote/rank?
 Who should be on the committees?
+  - One vote per Chain
+  - One vote per Block Producer team (all chains)
+  - Scope of this goup only for "core software" that affect multiple chains
+  - Goal is to prioritize and see where there is consensus - and what is controversial and to delay
-- Voting weighted by contribution of chain?
+- Ranking weighted by contribution of chain?
-- Other voting proposals?
+- Other ranking proposals?
   - Next two to three waves of features it will likely be common sense and little disention
   - Once we get beyond that, we will likely be happy we had determined a voting structure that we practiced